openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

   After installation of the Master node, the script will create Slave nodes for OpenStack and boot them via PXE from the Master node.
-  Finally, the script will give you the link to access the Web-based UI for the Master Node so you can start installation of an OpenStack cluster.
+  Finally, the script will give you the link to access the Web-based UI for the Master node so you can start installation of an OpenStack cluster.

 Networking Notes for Slave Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^